KxSystems/kdbai-samples/NVIDIA_accelerated_RAG/README.md

 # KX NVIDIA MULTIMODAL RAG

+For step-by-step setup instructions, scroll down to the **Setup** section.

 ## Architecture

 We are planning to implement a similar architecture using both structured and unstructured data with database provided by KX and the NVIDIA AI software stack: